Not all traders make money trading; this is due to common trading mistakes you can easily avoid.

 For example:

-If the market is weak then I will wait for Facebook, Amazon, Mastercard, Lockheed Martin, and Raytheon to fall to the low end of their trading range.
+If the market is weak then I will wait for META, Amazon, Mastercard and RTX to fall to the low end of their trading range.

 If it does, I will opportunistically sell a call on that specific security and turn the trade into a strangle.